RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

   <figcaption>Complexity differences between Atari, Go and finally Stracraft 2.</figcaption>
 </figure>

-That said, you will understand why solving the Go Game was harder than solve Chess Game, and why solving the Stracraft 2 game, is even harder.
+That said, you will understand why solving the Go Game was harder than solving Chess Game, and why solving the Stracraft 2 game, is even harder.

 # But how ?